• Skip to main content

 2. Use the best tomatoes you can find.
 If your tomatoes are not red, juicy and tasty enough, you won’t get the desired result.
 To make it tastier, you can add some tomato paste when cooking peppers.

 3. After adding eggs, don’t let them cook on their own.
-Using a spatula or a wooden spoon, make tiny holes to make sure eggs cook evenly.
+Using a spatula or a wooden spoon, stir everything well to make sure eggs cook evenly.
 If you prefer the second option of adding eggs, which is leaving them whole, just gently poke the whites and stir gently a few times to make them mix with tomatoes and leave the yolks as they are.

 4. Don’t overcook menemen.
 Otherwise, it will dry out and won’t taste as good.